Act, Think or Abstain: Complexity-Aware Adaptive Inference for Vision-Language-Action Models: METHOD

+where $r^{(j)}=1$ indicates successful task completion and $r^{(j)}=0$ indicates a failed rollout.
+The source corpus does not determine the label: LIBERO samples are not necessarily ID, nor are Franka samples necessarily OOD.
+Instead, the rollout outcome supervises the terminal decisions, with successful examples assigned to \textit{Act} and failed examples to \textit{Abstain}; the intermediate \textit{Think} class is synthesized by interpolating between them, as described below.
+LIBERO-PRO \cite{zhou2025libero}, comprising controlled object, position, semantic, task, and environment perturbations, is excluded from $\mathcal{D}$ and used exclusively for evaluation.
+Finally, we partition $\mathcal{D}$ into 50\% for detector fitting, 25\% for MLP training, and 25\% for validation to prevent episode-level leakage across splits.

-\textbf{Detector Calibration}: As detailed in Section \ref{sec:distribution_fitting}, raw features are initially normalized and projected via PCA, preserving 95\% of the variance.
-We parameterised the GMMs using five random starts to mitigate the risk of local minima.
+\textbf{Detector Calibration}: As detailed in Section \ref{sec:distribution_fitting}, raw features are initially normalized and projected via PCA.
+We parameterised the GMMs using five random starts to mitigate the risk of local minima, selecting $K=3$ components by monitoring the macro F1-score on a validation set balanced between successful and failed rollouts.
+To this end, a single Gaussian cannot capture the multimodal structure of the task manifold, while larger values overfit local noise without accuracy gains.
+To support post-\textit{Think} re-evaluation, the reference set for the fused detector includes both embeddings from successful rollouts and CoT-augmented fused embeddings from resolved examples, all drawn from the partition of $\mathcal{D}$ related to detector fitting.
 Concurrently, a kNN index ($k=1$) is populated with the same projected features.

-\textbf{MLP Training}: The MLP is trained to map the unified vector $\mathbf{u}$ to the three states illustrated in Section \ref{sec:scores}.
+\textbf{MLP Training}: The MLP is trained to map the unified vector $\mathbf{u}$, or a selected subset of its components, to the three routing decisions defined in Equation~\ref{eq:policy}.
 We employ a lightweight architecture with two hidden layers of size 64 and 32, respectively.
-Training is conducted using a cross-entropy loss with a learning rate of $10^{-3}$ and early stopping on the validation set (i.e., 15\% of the training split reserved to the MLP) to prevent overfitting.
-A key challenge in training the MLP relies on the partially OOD samples.
-While ID and OOD boundaries are often clear, there is a lack of standard benchmarks for this intermediate case, with the transition in real settings being continuous rather than discrete.
-In real deployments, we can usually obtain examples of ID tasks (e.g., the model’s training set) and identify clearly OOD scenarios, but we generally lack a curated set for partially OOD cases.
-Although benchmarks such as LIBERO-PRO can serve as partial OOD for our task, this assumption relies on having the corresponding LIBERO distribution as the ID reference and does not generalize across VLA models.
-Consequently, to simulate this transition, we employ a mixup strategy \cite{zhang2018mixup} using a Beta distribution, interpolating between ID and OOD distributions and generating synthetic intermediate features:
+Training is conducted using a cross-entropy loss with a learning rate of $10^{-3}$ and early stopping on an internal held-out 15\% of the 25\% MLP training partition to prevent overfitting.
+A key challenge is supervising the intermediate \textit{Think} regime because curated examples are scarce and their interpretation depends on the deployed policy.
+Rather than assigning an entire benchmark to this class, we synthesize intermediate training features by interpolating between the ID and fully OOD reference distributions.
+Specifically, we employ a mixup strategy \cite{zhang2018mixup} using a Beta distribution: